Migrate SQL Server to Azure SQL Database offline using DMS

 Select + New Migration Project.

-On the New migration project screen, specify a name for the project, in the Source server type text box, select SQL Server, and then in the Target server type text box, select Azure SQL Database.
+On the New migration project screen, specify a name for the project, in the Source server type text box, select SQL Server, in the Target server type text box, select Azure SQL Database, and then for Choose type of activity, select Offline data migration.

 Specify source details

-On the Source details screen, specify the connection details for the source SQL Server instance.
+On the Migration source detail screen, specify the connection details for the source SQL Server instance.

 Make sure to use a Fully Qualified Domain Name (FQDN) for the source SQL Server instance name.
 You can also use the IP Address for situations in which DNS name resolution is not possible.